The state of Smart Irrigation in 2018

 A unique feature on the Eve Aqua is a child lock to prevent unwanted operation, which is more of an issue on a tap timer such as this than a more comprehensive controller.

-The Eve Aqua is available from Elgato or Amazon for $100.
+The Eve Aqua is available from Elgato or Amazon.

 A note on security

 You could be excused for thinking hackers wouldn't be that interested in home irrigation controllers, but a recent investigation by researchers at Ben Gurion University noted that attacks on a sufficient number of controllers could be used as an indirect attack on the water supply, without any access to a city's infrastructure.